-C. Approval Process of the QAP
+D. Approval Process of the QAP

-The 2017 QAP is scheduled to be adopted by the Directors of the Board at the April 12, 2017 meeting.
-The QAP will be posted to the Corporation's website by no later than Noon, CT on Thursday, April 13, 2017.
-Applicants will be allowed to submit written questions to the QAP only until Monday, May 1, 2017 by 10:00 AM so that they may be addressed during a FAQ session following the LIHTC workshop.
-Questions should be submitted to QAPCOMMENTS@LHC.LA.GOV.
+The 2018 QAP is scheduled to be adopted by the Directors of the Board at the April 11, 2018 meeting.
+The QAP will be posted to the Corporation's website by no later than Noon, CT on Friday, April 13, 2018.
+Applicants will be allowed to submit written questions to the QAP only until Tuesday, May 8, 2018 by 4:00 PM so that they may be addressed in a FAQ scheduled to be published after the LIHTC workshop on Monday, May 15, 2018.
+Questions should be submitted to [QAPCOMMENTS@LHC.LA.GOV](mailto:QAPCOMMENTS@LHC.LA.GOV).

-D. Public Records Requests
+E. Public Records Requests

-Applicants are advised that materials contained in applications for the LIHTC Program are subject to the requirements of the Louisiana Public Records Request law (La R.S.
+Applicants are advised that materials contained in applications for the LIHTC Program are subject to the requirements of the Louisiana Public Records Request law (La.
+R.S.
 44:1 et seq.), and the application materials may be viewed and copied by any member of the public.